lunika/thelia-cli/README.md

 What is Thelia-cli?
 --------------

-A set of tools for controlling WordPress installations from the command line.
+A set of tools for controlling Thelia installations from the command line.

 Requirements
 ------------